abalabokhin/NWNForBG/README.md

 Compatibility
 -------------

 Neverwinter Nights for Baldur's Gate should be fully compatible with BG2:TOB, BGT, BG2EE, EET games and with pretty much any other mod that's out there.
-However, some of the new spells might have copnflicts with some Talents of Faerûn mod components as for Beta 3 version.
+All bg2 events are blocked while you are doing NWN content, so don't be afraid that Jaheira's personal quest will be broken.
+Also, some of the new spells might have copnflicts with some Talents of Faerûn mod components as for Beta 3 version.

 Installation
 -------------